top of page

 • Identity and self-worth: building confidence and understanding of their authentic self

-I specialise in neurodiversity-affirming therapy with autistic children, children with ADHD, and children with global developmental delay.
+I specialise in neurodiversity-affirming, trauma informed therapy with autistic children, children with ADHD, and children with global developmental delay.
 Neurodivergence is understood as a natural part of each child's identity, and therapy focuses on supporting mental health needs such as anxiety, regulation challenges, relational needs, or trauma, rather than changing who they are.

 Every child deserves compassionate support to develop emotional resilience and meaningful connections.
 I partner with families to nurture each child's strengths while addressing the specific needs they've identified.